uc-cdis/cloud-automation/doc/ha-squid-migration.md

 gen3 tfapply
 ```

-Sometimes terraform might fail applying a plan due to different reasouns, you can run the plan again and apply.
+Sometimes terraform might fail applying a plan due to different reasons, you can run the plan again and apply.

-Errors might occur because resouces were moved from one module to another and terraform might confuse when they are still deployed or not, therefore it complains.
+Errors might occur because resouces were moved from one module to another and terraform might get confused when trying to create a resource that was to be destroyed before, therefore it complains.
 For example:

 ```bash
 Error: Error applying plan: